2012 image looking North

 Radar-Ops 2012 image looking South

-The following seven photos were contributed by Tom Page.
-All were shot on 17 September 2022.
+The following recent photos were made by Tom Page on 17 September 2022:

 .